A look at fun Japanese Maps

 Maps show what is important

-One of the fascinating ideas because cartography is that maps always have a reason, but the bias isn’t always clear.
+One of the fascinating ideas behind cartography is that maps always have a reason, but the bias isn’t always clear.
 For centuries maps were showing the world as they knew it, but they also showed lands that they thought existed but maybe did or didn’t.

 Maps distort reality